-The Salters’ Company existed in 1394 when it received a licence from Richard II, but its exact date of formation is unknown, with the oldest surviving document in the Company’s archive collection dating from 1216.
+The Salters’ Company existed in 1394 when it received a licence from King Richard II, but its exact date of formation is unknown, with the oldest surviving document in the Company’s archive collection dating from 1216.
 Salters traded in salt and various chemical preparations, but as one of the smaller City of London Great Twelve Livery Companies, members have always been recruited from a variety of other trades and professions.

 · Distribution Book, 1609-1782